rohanrao619/Deep_Neural_Networks_from_Scratch/README.md

 Other methods implemented for back-end computations are :

 * Methods computing various Activations functions and their gradients.
-* forward_propagation() : The method to forward propagate input data through the network, and calculate activations of each layer.
+* forward_propagation() : The method to forward propagate input data through the network, and calculate activations of each layer in the network.
-* backward_propagation() : The method to compute gradient of cost with respect to weights and biases of each layer.
+* backward_propagation() : The method to compute the gradient of cost with respect to weights and biases of each layer in the network.
-* compute_cost() : The method to compute cost for the current forward propagated batch.
+* compute_cost() : The method to compute the cost for the current forward propagated batch.
 * accuracy() : The method to calculate classification accuracy.
 * to_one_hot() : The method to convert SoftMax probabilities to labels in one hot form.
 * save_weights() : The method to save model weights.